-The development of Buntanetap for AD is expected to include a short study for moderate AD showing symptomatic efficacy, a long 18-month study in early AD showing disease-modifying efficacy, and a second short 6-month study in advanced AD.
-We expect to discuss the development plan with the FDA following receipt of the results from the interim analysis of the first study in Fall 2023.
+The development of Buntanetap for AD is expected to include the ongoing short study for moderate AD showing symptomatic efficacy, a long 18-month study in early AD showing disease-modifying efficacy, and a second short 6-month study in advanced AD, as well as an open label extension.

 In February 2023, we initiated the first of the three studies: a Phase 2/3 clinical trial of Buntanetap in 320 mild to moderate AD patients, which were separated into four cohorts of 80 patients (the "Phase 2/3 AD Trial").
-The Phase 2/3 AD Trial is expected to be conducted at approximately 80 sites in the U.S. The Phase 2/3 AD Trial is a double-blind placebo-controlled efficacy study which treats mild to moderate AD.
+The Phase 2/3 AD Trial was conducted at approximately 64 sites in the U.S. The Phase 2/3 AD Trial is a double-blind placebo-controlled efficacy study which treats mild to moderate AD.
 The inclusion criteria for mild to moderate AD is a MMSE score of 14 to 24.
 Patients participating in the trial are age 55-85, have a study partner, are of non-child-bearing age or agree to effective contraception, and have no evidence of suicidal ideation.
 Patients participating in the trial can remain on any drugs they regularly take, whether for AD or for other conditions, as long as they are stable on such medication.
 Patients with uncontrolled diabetes, cardiovascular issues or seizures, patients with clinically significant abnormal laboratory values, patients with cancer within the last year and patients suffering from alcohol or substance abuse are excluded from participating.

-Patients will be randomly assigned to receive either 7.5, 15 or 30 mg of Buntanetap or placebo once per day.
-Patients will visit the clinic for the first-time dosing in clinic, followed by an at home dosing period of 12 weeks.
-The study plan incorporates an interim analysis at six-weeks, the results of which are expected in Fall 2023.
+Patients were randomly assigned to receive either 7.5, 15 or 30 mg of Buntanetap or placebo once per day.
+Patients visited the clinic for the first-time dosing in clinic, followed by an at home dosing period of 12 weeks.
+The study plan incorporated an interim analysis at sixweeks, the results of which were disclosed on October 23,2023.
+As for the PD study based on the outcome of the interim analysis, we proceeded with the study as planned.
+The Phase 2/3 AD study was completed on February 13, 2024.
 The Phase 2/3 AD Trial is designed to assess the efficacy, safety, tolerability, and PK of Buntanetap.
 The co-primary endpoints of the Phase 2/3 AD Trial are evaluated using the following measures: Alzheimer's Disease Assessment Scale-Cognitive Subscale 11 (ADAScog 11), which measures cognitive functions and non-cognitive functions such as mood and behavior; and ADCS-Clinical Global Impression of Change (ADCS-CGIC), which focuses on clinicians' observations of change in the patient's cognitive, functional, and behavioral performance since the beginning of a trial.
 The FDA requested to include two co-primary endpoints to have an objective primary endpoint (ADAScog, cognition) and a subjective primary endpoint (ADCS-CGIC, activities of daily living).
-Together, these co-primary endpoints are intended to provide in a more complete picture of the study and treatment results.
+Together, these co-primary endpoints are intended to provide a more complete picture of the study and treatment results.
 The secondary endpoints are evaluated using the following measures: the ADCS-Instrumental Activities of Daily Living Scale (ADCS-ADL), which measures 6 basic activities of daily living items, including basic self-care tasks such as feeding, mobility and bathing, and 17 instrumental activities of daily living items, which include a broad range of activities based on cultural norms and gender roles; MMSE; and the digital symbol substitution test (DSST), which asks individuals to record associations between different symbols and numbers within time limits to assess cognition.